imzqqq/chat/website/spec/content/identity-service-api.md

 ## API standards

-The mandatory baseline for identity server communication in Chat is exchanging JSON objects over HTTP APIs.
+The mandatory baseline for identity server communication in Matrix is exchanging JSON objects over HTTP APIs.
 HTTPS is required for communication, and all API calls use a Content-Type of `application/json`.
 In addition, strings MUST be encoded as UTF-8.

-Any errors which occur at the Chat API level MUST return a "standard error response".
+Any errors which occur at the Matrix API level MUST return a "standard error response".
 This is a JSON object which looks like:

 ```json